bde91/PiModules/UPS-PIco-Installation.md

     sudo git clone https://github.com/modmypi/PiModules.git

-This will clone the PiModules Git to your Raspberry Pi home directory
+This will clone the PiModules Git to your Raspberry Pi home directory.

+Move to the PiModules git folder:

+    sudo cd PiModules/code/python/package

+Then proceed with the installation of the email package software

+    sudo python setup.py install